-Is Hong Kong still a gateway to China?
+Hong Kong is a gateway to China

 With China's legal and regulatory framework on Foreign Direct Investments (“FDI”) constantly getting simplified, more and more foreign companies chose to establish a direct presence therein, without setting-up any intermediary structure in Hong Kong.

-A Laboratory to Enter Mainland China
+An Entrance to Mainland China

-Successful business stories or foreign brands established in China rarely rely on a copy-paste of their Western business models.
+Successful business stories or foreign brands established in China rarely rely on a 'copy-paste' of their Western business models.
 Instead, they took time to understand local specificities and adapted their offer accordingly.

 Easy Corporate Structuring and Restructuring